Jeanne M. Grasso

 Ms. Grasso writes and lectures extensively on criminal enforcement of environmental laws and Coast Guard regulatory matters.
 She also conducts training sessions and assists clients with establishing compliance programs in an effort to avoid enforcement actions.

-Ms. Grasso is recognized as a leader in shipping and maritime law by Who's Who Legal.
-She is also ranked by Chambers USA for her work in shipping regulatory matters.
-Chambers noted "she doesn't just provide legal review — rather, she works with [clients] to identify the operational options that either meet or exceed regulatory requirements."
-She is also described as a "distinguished practitioner known for her useful government relations expertise," and clients state that "she gave us very good advice and helped us pull off some seamless operations."
+Ms. Grasso is highly ranked by Chambers USA for her work in shipping regulatory matters, with a client source stating, “When I think of her, I think of Coast Guard matters, and I think highly of her.”
+Chambers has also noted that “she doesn't just provide legal review—rather, she works with [clients] to identify the operational options that either meet or exceed regulatory requirements” and that she is described as a “distinguished practitioner known for her useful government relations expertise.”
+Clients have further stated that “she gave us very good advice and helped us pull off some seamless operations.”

 - Defended vessel owners/operators (cruise ships, cargo vessels, fishing vessels, tug/barges) with respect to allegations of environmental violations in criminal and administrative cases.

 - Served as on-site company counsel during pollution incidents and response drills.